jorgebucaran/fisher/README.md

 curl https://git.io/fisher --create-dirs -sLo ~/.config/fish/functions/fisher.fish
 ```

-Your shell can take a few seconds before loading newly added functions.
+Your shell can take a few seconds before loading `fisher.fish`.
 If the `fisher` command is not immediately available, launch a new session or [replace](https://fishshell.com/docs/current/commands.html#exec) the running shell with a new one.

 ### System Requirements